Herbalife: FTC investigation

-U.S. Justice Department investigation of bribery in China
+U.S. Department of Justice investigation of bribery in China

-In 2019, the U.S. Justice Department charged two of Herbalife's employees with conspiracy in violation of the Foreign Corrupt Practices Act (FCPA).
+In 2019, the DOJ charged two of Herbalife's employees with conspiracy in violation of the Foreign Corrupt Practices Act (FCPA).
 They were accused of bribing Chinese officials in order to procure sales permits and to influence an investigation into Herbalife.
 They were also accused of offering bribes to China Economic Net in order to influence their media coverage.
-In response, Herbalife committed $40 million to resolve the issues, and began negotiations with both the US Justice Department and SEC.
-In August 2020, Herbalife agreed to pay $123 million to the US Department of Justice and the U.S. Securities and Exchange Commission.
+In response, Herbalife committed $40 million to resolve the issues, and began negotiations with both the DOJ and SEC.
+In August 2020, Herbalife agreed to pay $123 million to the DOJ and the U.S. Securities and Exchange Commission.

 Sports sponsorships

-Herbalife Nutrition has sponsored France's national volleyball team and the Major League Soccer club LA Galaxy since 2007 and has sponsored Cristiano Ronaldo since 2013.
+Herbalife has sponsored France's national volleyball team and the Major League Soccer club LA Galaxy since 2007 and has sponsored Cristiano Ronaldo since 2013.
 They sponsored FC Barcelona and Lionel Messi between 2010 and 2013.
 Herbalife has also sponsored the basketball club Herbalife Gran Canaria since 2012.
 In July 2020, Herbalife also sponsored the Guangzhou Charge of the Overwatch League.
 In addition to these team and player sponsorships, Turkish Women's Basketball Super League has been named 'Herbalife Nutrition Women's Basketball Super League' for three years starting the 2019-2020 regular season.

-In 2021, the company announced a partnership with the LA Galaxy on an augmented reality fan experience.
-It also has a multi-year sponsorship with Jonathan Dos Santos of the LA Galaxy.
 During the 2020 Summer Olympics, Herbalife Nutrition was a sponsor of the Olympic Committee of Israel and the Indian Olympic Association.
+In 2023, Herbalife became a sponsor of the Indian Premier League.

+In 2023, the company became the main shirt sponsor of the Western Sydney Wanderers FC women's football team.

 Media

 In April 2016, a documentary directed by Ted Braun, titled Betting on Zero, premiered at the Tribeca Film Festival.
 It explored the allegation from Bill Ackman that Herbalife was a pyramid scheme and personal stories of its distributors who lost their life savings.
 Hilary Rosen, a Democratic lobbyist and an adviser to Herbalife, questioned Tribeca's credibility after claiming that the film was "bought and paid" for by Ackman "to make good on his stock bet".

 In 2016, a Last Week Tonight with John Oliver segment on multi-level marketing focused on Herbalife; it strongly condemned the company for its structure resembling a pyramid scheme and cited the FTC report, which implied the company had been operating illegitimately.
 Oliver criticized Herbalife for its exploitation of Latino communities, and overstatement of its products' health benefits.
 One reviewer wrote that it appeared to be largely based on Betting on Zero, and caused no immediate change in Herbalife's stock prices.

-The 2018 book When The Wolves Bite: Two Billionaires, One Company, and an Epic Wall Street Battle by Scott Wapner discusses Ackman's short of the company and his battle with Icahn.
+The 2018 book When The Wolves Bite: Two Billionaires, One Company, and an Epic Wall Street Battle by Scott Wapner discusses Ackman's short of the company and his battle with Carl Icahn.
 In the book, Wapner characterizes Ackman's decision to bet against Herbalife as dangerous, because it anticipated that the government would shut Herbalife down.